What are course reserves?

 Advanced Course Reserves Search

 Course reserves are classified by the department, course code, course name, and instructor name.
-For example, you can search for a MATH 089 course taught by "Professor Jones" by typing one or more of the following:
+For example, you can search for a ENGL 102 course taught by "Professor Nelson" by typing one or more of the following:

 All course reserves are organized by Department + Course Code (ex.
-MATH 089) so that is the best method to try at first.
+ENGL 102) so that is the best method to try at first.

-In the list of results, look for items in the location of "Course Reserves."
+In the list of results, look for items in the location "Course Reserves."
 Sometimes unrelated results will appear.
-If you have a large number of unrelated results, change to the "Course Reserves" tab to narrow the search to only course reserves.
+If you have a large number of unrelated results, select the "Course Reserves" filter in the search bar to narrow the search to only course reserves.

-The "Details" link gives more information.
-You can usually see the size of the book or length of the DVD, its edition, and all of the classes and instructors using the item.
+By clicking on this result, you can get more information about the course reserve.
+You can usually see the length of the book or DVD, its edition, and all of the classes using the item.

 How do I borrow the course reserve?

 Once you find the course reserve you need, write down the call number and give it to a library staff member.
 The course reserves are stored behind the Check Out Desk.
-We will also need your library card to check it out.
+We will also need your library card, Clark College photo ID, or your ctcLink student ID number to check out.

 What if I can't find the textbook I'm looking for?